CityofToronto/bdit_data-sources/wys/api/README.md

 ## Functionality

-The script has email notification and will send 1-2 emails in the event of an error; 1 for a postgreSQL related error and 1 for any error during data pulling.
-Multiple errors will be concatenated into 1-2 emails.
+### Requesting recent data

-Due to the limited functionality of the API, we can only request `xx` number of minutes from when the call is made.
+Due to the limited functionality of the API, we can **only request `xx` number of minutes from when the call is made**.
 After getting a list of valid locations, it will sleep until the specified `pull_time` before making the call for data.
 This is so the amount of data received is controlled.

 Similarly, the script can request a maximum of 24 hours of data.
 The API may be able handle requests larger than 24 hours, but the script has checks to only insert a maximum of 24 hours of data, ending at the specified `pull_time`.

+### Error Handling

 Certain errors like a `requests` error or a `504` error will not cause the script to exit.
 The script will sleep a pre-determined amount of time, and then retry the API call.

 The number of signs sending data is not a set number and changes every day.
 The script has a check that finds out the number of signs that are reporting valid data, and will enter any signs that started to report to the `locations` table.

+The script has email notification and will send 1-2 emails in the event of an error; 1 for a postgreSQL related error and 1 for any error during data pulling.
+Multiple errors will be concatenated into 1-2 emails.

+### Inconsistent time bins

 Since the aggregation bins reported by the API are not consistently 5 minutes long, and the start time of the bins is not consistently at an interval of 5 (ex 6:05, 6:10 etc), the API rounds each datetime to the nearest 5 minute interval.